 Background

 Direct Access vs. Utility Service.
-Before 1996, California Utilities had a monopoly.
+Before 1996, California utilities had a monopoly.
 Consumers had to purchase their electricity from the utility company that served their area (such as PG&E or So Cal Edison) (“the Utilities”).
 Then the electricity market was deregulated.
 This allowed consumers to purchase electricity from so-called "direct access" sellers (such as Enron) as an alternative to the local Utilities.
 See Declaration of Dennis N. Benevides ("Benevides Decl.")
 Exh.
 A.

 The term "direct access" is misleading.
 It implies that the electricity flows directly from the seller to the buyer.
 That is not the case.
 Direct access merely means the buyer has entered a financial transaction directly with a supplier other than Utilities.
 Regardless of who the consumer contracts with, everyone takes their power from the state’s power grid, which is a common pool of electricity.
 There is no such thing as getting “Enron electrons” versus “PG&E electrons."
 Thus, electricity is the ultimate fungible commodity.

 The Parties Always Agreed That Enron Would Have The Right To Return University Accounts To Utility Service.
 Like any rational consumer, the Universities wanted to take advantage of deregulation to save money on energy.
-Enron offered the Universities a five percent discount from the rates charged by the Utilities (along with certain ancillary services relating to metering, billing, etc.).
+Enron offered the Universities a five percent discount from the rates charged by the Utilities, frozen at 1998 levels (along with certain ancillary services relating to metering, billing, etc.).
 The Universities themselves touted this discount as the centerpiece of the deal.
 In February 1998, Enron and the Universities entered a four year direct access agreement.
 The Agreement expires in a year, on March 31, 2002.

-Enron is an electricity trading company.
-The only way it can offer customers like the Universities a discount is if Enron has flexibility in determining where it gets electricity.
+The only way Enron can offer customers like the Universities a discount is if Enron has flexibility in determining where it gets electricity.
 This allows Enron to take advantage of market fluctuations.
-That is how traders operate.
 Because electricity is a fungible good, Enron's customers are indifferent to how Enron arranges for the supply electricity.
-Accordingly, the parties discussed from the outset of their negotiations that Enron would need the ability to transfer accounts back to the Utilities.
+Accordingly, the parties discussed from the outset of their negotiations that Enron would need the ability to source electricity via the Utilities.

 As Lee Jestings, the former Enron executive who negotiated the agreement explained: